jeffpar/marc/README.md

 Notes:

-If you want to save the MARC data in a local .mrc file, include an output filename on the command-line; e.g.:
+If you want to save the MARC data in a local .mrc file, include an output filename; e.g.:

     `node marc.js https://lccn.loc.gov/2012939473/marcxml output/391520.mrc`

-Alternatively, if specify a barcode on the command, an output file will be created using the barcode as the filename:
+Alternatively, if you specify a barcode, an output file will be created using the barcode as the filename:

     `node marc.js https://lccn.loc.gov/2012939473/marcxml --barcode=391520`